Mattyelele/Simple-Login/README.md

 ## 🔧 Plans <a name = "plans"></a>

 I wanna add a register feature and permissions so only some users can access certain features.
+I'm also turning it into a chat room so the permissions will allow users to access certain chat rooms

 ## ✍️ Authors <a name = "authors"></a>